snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 --------

-The code below is specific to the following IDEs:
+The code below is specific to the following Integrated Development Environments (IDEs):

 1. OpenMV IDE for the OpenMV code.
 2. Professor Chris Rogers' ME35 "PyView IDE", Version 0.1b06, Tufts University